-The summer can get extremely hot in Mount Hope, so how in the world is the air conditioner freezing over?
+The summer can get extremely hot in Beckley and Mount Hope, so how in the world is the air conditioner freezing over?
 It seems to make no sense.
 You may not even realize it’s taking place.
 How will you determine if your air conditioner is frozen?
 It may seem like a silly question, but you generally won’t actually see the ice except in extreme cases.
 Here are symptoms to watch for that indicate you could have a frozen AC system that could require air conditioning service:

 - Warm air is coming out of your registers while the air conditioner is running.